 Describe how changing epidemiological parameters changes disease dynamics

-Contrast three cases that illustrate how flattening the curve saves lives in a pandemic
+Contrast three cases that illustrate how nonpharmaceutical interventions save lives in a pandemic

 Pueyo, T. Coronavirus: Why You Must Act Now.
 Medium, 3.10.20